 On the evening of Monday 8th February, as I was being assisted into bed, one of my carers noticed a large red mark on my left butt cheek; she took a photo on my phone and showed me and I immediately recognised it as almost certainly being cellulitis.
 The nurse on duty had a look and said that she would refer me to the GP in the morning; the GP confirmed what I suspected and prescribed some antibiotics.

 Over the next few days the redness and soreness spread down my left leg and my temperature started to spike – early in the morning of the 10th February it reached 39°C and continued to rise back up every time my regular co-codamol wore off.
 The antibiotics started giving me heartburn every time I swallowed anything, even liquids, and the temperature made me feel confused and disorientated whenever I woke and made me feel subhuman.
 This continued for around eight days with my temperature peeking at 40° at one point until, on the ninth day, it started to level out to a more reasonable 37°.
 The antibiotics continued to make me feel awful and the redness and swelling in my legs barely changed.

-Sometime around me tenth or eleventh day, the 18th or 19th February, I woke up and felt almost normal; my temperature was good and the redness, and therefore soreness, in my legs had all but disappeared almost overnight.
+Sometime around the tenth or eleventh day, the 18th or 19th February, I woke up and felt almost normal; my temperature was good and the redness, and therefore soreness, in my legs had all but disappeared, pretty much overnight.
 The swelling was still there, but I was glad of being able to be rolled or moved without it hurting!

 I had wanted to write this entry a lot earlier and update as things went along, but I have felt so awful that I literally wanted to do nothing other than sleep or stare at the TV.